Learn / Pet-Friendly Rehabs: How Animals Can Aid Your Addiction Treatment

 Can you bring your own pet with you to substance treatment, or will the facility provide access for you?
 That depends.
 Some programs may rely exclusively on service animals that have gone through formal training and know how to interact with people from all walks of life.
 Others allow you to bring your own pet, or make it possible to choose either option.
 Here are some examples of luxury rehabs with pet-friendly policies:

-Journey Malibu recognizes the benefits of pets in treatment and encourages their clients to bring their furry friends along with them, provided they’re friendly, unaggressive and comfortable around other people.
-They even have an animal handler on staff in the event that clients need a sitter.
+Journey Malibu recognizes the benefits of pets in treatment and encourages their clients to bring their furry friends with them, provided they’re friendly, unaggressive, and comfortable around others.
+They even have an animal handler on staff if clients need a sitter.

 The Hills Center allows clients to bring pets into inpatient treatment and incorporates pet therapy into their addiction treatment program to help brighten the early days of recovery and ease the transition to sobriety.